yipson/yipson/README.md

 ### Hi there 👋 I'm Sebastian Valencia, a backend developer (with knowledge about frontend) and technology lover

-- At the moment I've worked with Java and Python.
-Currently I've decided stayed with Java and its Spring Boot framework
+- At the moment I work with Go, Java and Python
 - ⚡ I hope you have a fun around my repositories.
 Welcome!
 <!--
 **yipson/yipson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.